MustafaaMahmoudd/knowledge-sharing/readme.md

 # knowledge sharing

-guide for all who seek to begin a new career in programming build with nodejs , mongoDB, mongoose,express
+guide for all who seek to begin a new career in programming build with nodejs , mongoDB, mongoose,express.

 features:
 1)send weekly newsLetters to users